choojs/wayfarer/README.md

 ## Subrouting
 Routers can be infinitely nested, allowing routing to be scoped per view.
 Matched params are passed into subrouters.
+Nested routes will call their parent's default handler if no path matches.
 ```js
 const r1 = wayfarer()
 const r2 = wayfarer()